 The fluoroquinolones are a family of synthetic broad-spectrum antibiotics, which eradicate bacteria by interfering with DNA replication.
 However, the fluoroquinolones are relatively ineffective against intracellular pathogens.

-All the fluoroquinolones act in the same way.
+All the fluoroquinolones are thought to act in a similar way.

 For reasons ranging from prophylaxis to acute infections, Marshall Protocol (MP) are sometimes advised to take an antibiotic different from the ones used on the MP.